ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 sudo unlink usr/bin/pip3
 ```
 - pip or python -m pip commands do the same.
 The docs for distributing Python modules were just updated to suggest using python -m pip instead of the pip executable, because it's easier to tell which version of python is going to be used to actually run pip that way.
-## Installing GCC, G++ & Make
+## Configuring GCC, G++ & Make:
+GNU compiler collection (GCC) is a collection of compilers for programming such as C++, C, Objective-C, Java, and Fortran.
+The GNU provide the optimising compiler for C++ which is known as g++.
+GCC release is from a free software foundation operated through the command line.
+### Manual Installation:
 To install GCC, G++ & Make, run the following command in a terminal:
 ```
 sudo apt install build-essential
 ```
+### Check Installation:
 To validate that the GCC compiler is successfully installed, run:
 ```
 gcc --version
+g++ --version
 ```
-It should show: 7.5.0 or something similar. <br>
+It should show: 7.5.0 or something similar.
+It is recommended to install same version shown in this tutorial to avoid additional problem.
-**Note**:
-- GNU compiler collection (GCC) is a collection of compilers for programming such as C++, C, Objective-C, Java, and Fortran.
-The GNU provide the optimising compiler for C++ which is known as g++.
-GCC release is from a free software foundation operated through the command line.
+### Note:
 - g++ compiler builds the object code from source code, and it does not generate any intermediate C version of the program. g++ is a complete compiler, but GCC requires the help of g++.
 - 'make' is a tool to help build programs.
 It introduces a separate file of "rules", that describes how to go from source code to finished program.
 It then interprets this file, figures out what needs to be compiled, and calls gcc for you.
 - If you want updated version of gcc & g++ to be installed on your system, run: